mongodb/docs/content/install-mongodb-on-os-x.md

 "beginner" ]
 +++

-# Install MongoDB Community Edition on OS X
+# Install MongoDB Community Edition on macOS

 ## Overview

-Use this tutorial to install MongoDB Community Edition on OS X systems.
+Use this tutorial to install MongoDB Community Edition on macOS systems.

-Platform Support: Starting in version 3.0, MongoDB only supports OS X versions 10.7 (Lion) and later on Intel x86-64.
+Platform Support: Starting in version 3.0, MongoDB only supports macOS versions 10.7 (Lion) and later on Intel x86-64.

-You may download MongoDB Community Edition through either the [MongoDB Download site](https://www.mongodb.com/download-center) or the popular OS X package manager [Homebrew](http://brew.sh/).
+You may download MongoDB Community Edition through either the [MongoDB Download Center](https://www.mongodb.com/download-center) or the popular macOS package manager [Homebrew](http://brew.sh/).

+Note: Starting in MongoDB 3.6, MongoDB binaries, [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) and [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos), bind to localhost by default.
+Previously, starting in MongoDB 2.6, only the binaries from the official MongoDB RPM (Red Hat, CentOS, Fedora Linux, and derivatives) and DEB (Debian, Ubuntu, and derivatives) packages bind to localhost by default.
+For more details, see [Localhost Binding Compatibility Changes](https://docs.mongodb.com/manual/release-notes/3.6-compatibility/#bind-ip-compatibility).

 ## Install MongoDB Community Edition

-Note: To install a version of MongoDB prior to 3.2, please refer to that version's documentation.
-For example, see version [3.0](../install-mongodb-on-os-x/).
+Note: To install a different version of MongoDB, please refer to that version's documentation.
+For example, see version [3.2](../install-mongodb-on-os-x/).

 ### Install MongoDB Community Edition Manually